CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 ```

 > Get your access token and use it to create an Asana client.
 At the time of writing this guide, the Asana API is going
-through two deprecations (moving to string gids and changing how sections function).
+through two deprecations (moving to string GIDs and changing how sections function).
 You can learn about our
 [deprecations framework in our docs](/docs/deprecations).
 To prevent my app from breaking when the deprecations are finalized, I'm passing headers to enable the new API
-behavior for string gids and sections.
+behavior for string GIDs and sections.
 We will also set a delay to determine how quickly our parallel requests are sent.

 ```javascript
 !